 If our Gelato review has inspired you, and you want to grow your own weed, look no further than our Homegrown cannabis seed shop.

 There’s a versatile selection of Gelato variants available, although the most popular are listed below:

-- Gelato strain feminized.
+- Gelato feminized.
 Buy this variety for a high yield that doesn’t disappoint when it comes to germination or harvests.

-- Gelato strain autoflower.
+- Gelato autoflower.
 This strain is suited to indoor growing, and you can harvest it any time of year.

 Gelato strain Reviews